 This will remove the black in the overlay and keep only the remaining elements — the sparks in the example below.

 Adding textures and overlays to your photos is a fun way to spice up any edit in Photoshop.
-Luckily it’s a lot easier to do than what it might appear at first glance!
+Luckily it’s a lot easier to do than how it might appear at first glance!